arpithagurumurthy/CMPE258_DeepLearning/CMPE258_Assignment4/README.md

 Designing a neural network on MNIST handwritten digit images to identify the number in the image.
 The notebook is using numpy and keras to do the same without CNN.

+*Please Note: The augmentation section is included in the keras notebook*